 5. Human Papillomavirus Vaccine (HPV)

-There now exist TDaP boosters—or booster shots to protect adults from diphtheria, tetanus and whooping cough.
-Recently, the single-dose Boostrix® by GlaxoSmithKline was approved in use from children as young as 10 up to adults as old as 64.
-ADACEL®, manufactured by Sanofi Pasteur Inc. is given as a single dose to people, ages 11 through 64 years, for active booster immunization.
+Recently, the single-dose Boostrix was approved in use from children as young as 10, up to adults as old as 64.
+ADACEL is given as a single dose to children at age 11 or 12.